How to Get College Credit for Work Experience

 Above all, don't forget: The better you understand your new school's eligibility requirements for transferring credits, the easier and faster it will be to work with the school to see if your work experience can translate into college credits.
 Remember that not all schools grant college credit for work experience.

-Speaking of training programs, another major source of potential credits that some colleges will consider is military training.
+College Credit for Military Experience: Speaking of training programs, another major source of potential credits that some colleges will consider is military training.
 For veterans going back to school, being able to translate some of their service to college credit is a great way to earn their degree faster.
+You can even request a transcript for military service that will show your military training.
+This step can help in your process of requesting college credits for your military experience.

 Students who are looking to make the most out of their return to school can give themselves a terrific leg up by maximizing the amount of credits they come into their new school with.
 Don't be fooled by the common myth that only other college classes can be used to claim college credits.
 Make sure you know your school's policies, and be prepared to make your case, and you could find yourself on an accelerated path toward your degree.